Priyanka Chopra: Writing

 Chopra began writing an opinion column for the Hindustan Times in 2009.
 She wrote a total of 50 columns for the newspaper.
 She said after her first year of writing: "I'm a private person and never thought that I could express my feelings.
 But strangely enough, whenever I sat down to write this column, my inner most thoughts came to the fore."
 In March 2009, she met several readers who had submitted feedback on her weekly column.
 She continued to write sporadically for newspapers.
 In August 2012 she wrote a column published in The Times of India titled "No woman in Mumbai feels safe any longer", discussing the murder of 25-year-old Pallavi Purkayastha, whom she met while working on Don.
 In the article, Chopra expressed her views about the safety of women in cities.
 In a July 2014 article published in The Guardian, Chopra criticised female genital mutilation and child marriage.

 Later that year, Chopra wrote an op-ed for The New York Times titled "What Jane Austen Knew" about the importance of education for girls.
 She praised and quoted Nobel Peace Prize winners Malala Yousafzai and Kailash Satyarthi, and described how her desire to help others was triggered when, at 9, she joined her parents while they volunteered their spare time to offer modern health care to the rural poor.
 In late 2014, Chopra began writing a monthly column, "Pret-a-Priyanka", for Elle.
 In an article published in January 2015, she expressed her views on diversity and being a global citizen.
 Released by Penguin Random House, Chopra published her first memoir titled Unfinished on 9 February 2021.
-In a reve review, Associated Press's Molly Sprayregen termed the book "deeply open and honest account" and wrote "Chopra Jonas' writing is open, engaging, and full of energy.
+In a rave review, Associated Press's Molly Sprayregen termed the book "deeply open and honest account" and wrote "Chopra Jonas' writing is open, engaging, and full of energy.
 She writes, it seems, to connect.
 The experience feels intimate, like Chopra Jonas is exchanging stories with a friend over coffee.
 Her stories are exceedingly personal, and despite being an international movie star, many of them even feel relatable."
 Unfinished reached The New York Times Best Seller list in the United States.